top of page

 Asset Tracking

-Sigfox provides reliable, low-power connectivity for tracking containers, vehicles, and valuable goods.
-Devices can report their location periodically over long distances while lasting years on a single battery, making global logistics more efficient and cost-effective.
+Reliable, low-power connectivity for monitoring containers, fleets, and high-value goods.
+Devices can report location over long distances while running for years on a single battery—improving global logistics efficiency and supply chain visibility.

 Security & Alerts

-Sigfox enables instant notifications for security and safety applications, such as intrusion detection, panic buttons, and environmental alerts.
-Its wide coverage and long battery life ensure reliable communication even in critical conditions.
+Enables instant notifications for intrusion detection, panic buttons, and environmental safety alerts.
+With wide coverage and long battery life, Sigfox ensures reliable communication even under critical conditions.

 Sigfox & Other Connectivities